thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Comments

 In JSX, it's possible to comment out both attributes and children.
-But remember, commented out code is the same as dead code.
+But remember, commented code is the same as dead code.
 Just delete it!

 ```jsx
 const element = <div>